 I must admit I am a “do it yourself” kind of guy.
 That has several advantages that come with it, but it also means I am one-man circus trying to get everything done myself.
 I guess my biggest issue with delegating is trusting others.

 When it comes to my business, the only person I really trust is my wife.
 I’m worried someone will cheat me or ruin my reputation.
 During the past year, I’ve done a better job of delegating by having virtual assistants and hiring independent contractors to help with marketing campaigns, content creation, and small projects.

 I’ve realized there are certain tasks that produce a high dollar return and other menial tasks that take up a lot of my time, but don’t make me money.
 I try to focus on the big tasks and delegate everything else.
 I try to spend a huge majority of my business hours exclusively on money producing activities.
 That might just be the most important piece of advice in this blog post.

 I take on lots of projects because I get excited about them.
 I like the challenge.
-While this isn’t always a bad thing, I’ve also learned that when you try to do too many things at once you often spread yourself too thin.
+While this isn’t always a bad thing, I’ve also learned that when you try to do too many things at once you often spread yourself way too thin.